Ogu–Bolo: Culture

 The Ogu/Bolo people have a distinctive and diverse culture, showcased in their festivals, cultural attire, and food.
 Important traditions in the culture of Ogu/Bolo people are the Iria puberty and marriage ceremonies, wrestling, traditional plays, burial rites, installation of chiefs, traditional rulers' ceremonies, and rites connected with day-to-day life.

 Masquerades play a particularly important cultural role.
 Some are colourful with make-ups or paraphernalia, and are a common sight throughout communities, especially during festive occasions.
 These performances are either religious, historical, or the personifications of legends, and are accompanied by song, music, and dance.
 Musical instruments used include pots and drums, wooden gongs, horns, and xylophones.
 All these are made locally by experts with an ancient tradition behind their craftsmanship.

 Carving of masks and ceremonial canoes is a revered art, having matured in style and quality over generations.
 Gradually, the purely functional forms of these carvings were given new dimension and refinement which reflected a sense of aesthetic values.

 The dances, plays, and masquerades depict the religious, social, and working life of the people.
 In turn, the life of the people has been greatly influenced by their culture.
 Thus, a spiritually ennobling circle has been set up.
 The Ogu man's (Okrika-Ijaw) confidence, his love of truth, fair play, and wholesome dealings can all be traced to the influence of his unique cultural heritage.

 Trade and commerce

 Fishing and peasant farming are the main economic activities of Ogu/Bolo communities.
 Trading is principally done within the contiguous communities of Tai, Eleme, Bonny, and Andoni.
 The introduction of "legitimate" trade by Europeans in the mid-20th century increased the volume of commercial activities in Ogu.

 Religious activities

 Christianity and Western education were introduced by missionaries.
-The magnificent St. Martins’ Anglican Church in Ogu was completed in 1966.
+The magnificent St. Martin's Anglican Church in Ogu was completed in 1966.
 Even today, the church stands, not only as a marvelous architectural edifice, but also as a monumental and durable evidence of a peoples’ ancient devotion to progressive thought and action.

 In 1973, the first post-primary school in Ogu/Bolo LGA was established: Government Secondary School, Ogu.
 For many years, this college remained distinguished from others by its priority.
 By the mid-1970s, Ogu had a modern hospital, good drinking water, and tarred roads.